 Beer is a mature market concentrated among a few vendors with a long tail of many small or independent brewers.
 AB InBev market share was 30% of the Beer market in 2018.
 AB InBev is a Belgian based drink and brewing company formed when InBev acquired Anheuser Busch, combining Anheuser Busch market share and InBev market share into the largest beer company in the world.
 AB InBev further increased its beer market share when it acquired SAB Miller in 2016.
 AB InBev consists of over 500 brands, including Budweiser, Budlight, Corona, Leffe, Beck's, Miller, Michelob Ultra, and many others.
 Heineken market share was 11% of the global beer market in beer.
 Heineken International is a Dutch company and the second-largest beer company in the world.
 Heineken owns more than 170 beer brands and 125 breweries.
 Heineken's brands include its flagship Heineken, as well as Tecate, Amstel, Affligem, and many others.
 Carlsberg market share was 7% of the global Beer market in 2018.
 Carlsberg Group is based in Denmark and owns over 150 brands led by its flagship brand Carlsberg.
 Other Carlsberg brands include Baltika, Elephant Beer, Kronenbourg, Jacobsen, and many others.
 Carlsberg also sells more than 500 local beers.
 China Resources market share was 6% of the Beer market in 2018.
 China Resources is a Chinese conglomerate that owns CR Snow, the largest brewer in China.
 CR Snow launched in 1993 as a joint venture between SAB Miller and China Resources Beer.
 CR Snow has over 90 breweries in China.

-T4's research team can help you learn more about the regional and global Beer industry with market analysis, competitive analysis, commercial Due Diligence, and other market research needs.
+T4's research team can help you learn more about the regional and global Beer industry with market analysis, competitive landscape analysis, commercial Due Diligence, and other market research needs.
 This includes more in-depth on analysis on competitors in the Beer market, including: Heineken, Carlsberg, China Resources, SAB Miller, Tsing Tao, Asahi, Beijing Yanjing, Kirin, and Constellation Brands; research into related topics such as Alcohol, Liquor, Wine, Retail, Grocery, Soft Drinks, Food & Beverage, and Craft Beer; or additional support in the Consumer Sector or other Sectors.
 This includes global and local analysis on topics such as US beer and US Craft Beer.
 Find more information about T4's services here.Schedule a Demo